To become a Michigan notary public, a person must meet all of the requirements listed below:

 - Be free of any felony convictions within the past 10 years

-- Have not been convicted of 2 or more misdemeanor offenses or 3 or more misdemeanor offenses involving a violation of the Michigan Notary Public Act within a 5-year period
+- Not have been convicted of two or more misdemeanor offenses or three or more misdemeanor offenses involving a violation of the Michigan Notary Public Act within a five-year period

-- For a non-resident, demonstrates that his or her principal place of business is located in the county in which he or she requests appointment
+- For a non-resident, demonstrate that his or her principal place of business is located in the county in which he or she requests appointment

-- Properly complete and submit a notary application form to the county clerk where the applicant resides or where the non-resident maintains a place of business with a $10,000 bond, take the oath of office, and pay a filing fee of $10
+- Next, the applicant must properly complete and submit a notary application form to the county clerk where he or she resides (or, if a non-resident, where he or she maintains a place of business) with a $10,000 bond, take the oath of office, and pay a filing fee of $10.

-- After the application is completed with the county clerk, the person mails the applicaton to the Michigan Department of State Office of the Great Seal within 90 days from the date of the oath with a filing fee of $10.
+- After the application is completed with the county clerk, and within 90 days from the date of the oath, the person mails the application to the Michigan Department of State Office of the Great Seal along with a filing fee of $10.
 Click here to download the application form -

 Permitted.
 Non-residents must maintain a place of business in the county of appointment.
-A person who does not reside in the state of Michigan must demonstrates that his or her principal place of business is located in the county in which he or she requests appointment and indicate that he or she is engaged in an activity in which he or she is likely to be required to perform notarial acts.
+A person who does not reside in the state of Michigan must demonstrate that his principal place of business is located in the county in which he requests appointment and indicate that he is engaged in an activity in which he is likely to be required to perform notarial acts.

 Michigan Notary Bond:

 Required.
 A $10,000 bond is required for new and renewing notaries.
 The bond must be filed at the office of the county clerk in the county where the notary will be appointed.
-Licensed attorneys in the State of Michigan are not required to file a surety bond with the county clerk as of April 1, 2007; however, the State Bar number must be included on the application for verification.
+Licensed attorneys in good standing with the State of Michigan are not required to file a surety bond with the county clerk; however, the state bar number must be included on the application for verification.

 Notary Errors & Omissions Insurance:

 Optional.
-A notary public is liable to any person for damages that result from the misconduct of the notary public.
-The American Association of Notaries strongly recommend Michigan notaries public to insure themselves against claims of negligence through the purchase of a Notary Errors and Omissions insurance.
+A notary public is liable to any person for damages that result from his or her official misconduct.
+The American Association of Notaries strongly recommends that Michigan notaries public insure themselves against claims of negligence through the purchase of Notary Errors and Omissions insurance.